Terms of Reference and Guidelines

 - Establish and maintain cooperative networks with other Ministerial advisory bodies and relevant ACT Government agencies.

-- Provide an annual report on the progress of work undertaken by the Council to the Minister for Community Services.
+- Provide an annual report on the progress of work undertaken by the Council to the Chief Minister.

 The Council will consist of a minimum of 7 to a maximum of 12 members, excluding the Chair and Deputy Chair.
-All members, including the positions of Chair and Deputy Chair, will be appointed by the Minister for Community Services.
+All members, including the positions of Chair and Deputy Chair, will be appointed by Chief Minister.

 Council members will consist of individuals from the various LGBTIQ communities in the ACT whom satisfy the selection criteria.